panzerdp/dmitripavlutin.com/content/posts/130-funct-expression-declaration/index.md

 ---
 title: "Don't Confuse Function Expressions and Function Declarations in JavaScript"
 description: "What are the differences between function declarations and function expressions in JavaScript."
-published: "2021-05-04T12:00Z"
+published: "2021-05-04T07:50Z"
-modified: "2021-05-04T12:00Z"
+modified: "2021-05-04T07:50Z"
 thumbnail: "./images/cover-2.png"
-slug: javascript-function-expression-declaration
+slug: javascript-function-expressions-and-declarations
 tags: ['javascript', 'function']
 recommended: ['differences-between-arrow-and-regular-functions', '6-ways-to-declare-javascript-functions']
 type: post
 ---

 In JavaScript, the `function` keyword does a simple job: creates a function.

-However, the way you define a function using the `function` keyword can create functions with different properties.
+However, the way you define a function using the  keyword can create functions with different properties.

-In this post, you'll find how using the `function` keyword you can make function declarations and function expressions, and what are the differences between the 2 types of functions.
+In this post, you'll find how using the `function` keyword you can write function declarations and function expressions, and what are the differences between the 2 types of functions.

 ```toc
 ```